Ethical Supplier Mandate for suppliers

 Note: The Mandate complements the best practice principles for procurement, which continue to apply to major and declared projects.

 When the Mandate applies

-The Ethical Supplier Mandate will apply progressively to all suppliers to the Queensland Government:
+The Ethical Supplier Mandate will apply to all suppliers and their subcontractors progressively, as outlined:

 - budget sector agencies